 Impact

-An attacker could inject malicious scripts into the comment field when creating an activity on the /admin/activities/create endpoint.
-The application does not properly sanitize user-supplied input, allowing injected script code to execute in the browser context of any user viewing the activity.
-This reflected XSS flaw permits execution of arbitrary client-side code, which could be used to steal session cookies, hijack user sessions, deface the interface, or load additional malicious payloads.
-The weakness is a classic Cross‑Site Scripting attack (CWE‑79).
+The vulnerability allows an attacker to inject malicious scripts into the comment field used when creating an activity.
+The application does not sanitize the input before rendering it in the browser, so the script runs in any user’s session that views the activity.
+This reflected XSS flaw enables arbitrary client‑side code execution, which can be used to steal session cookies, hijack sessions, deface interfaces, or load additional malicious payloads.

 Affected Systems

-The vulnerability is present in Webkul Krayin CRM version 2.1.5.
-No other affected versions are listed, and the issue is limited to this product and release.
+The issue exists in Webkul Krayin CRM version 2.1.5.
+No other versions are listed as affected in the advisory, so only this specific release is impacted.

 Risk and Exploitability